Fast projection onto the top-k-sum constraint: Efficient Intersection Point Searching

 \subsection{Implementation}

-The procedure, EIPS, is summarized in Algorithm~\ref{alg: EIPS}, operates in three phases to efficiently identify the intersection point $u_r^*$ that characterizes the top-$k$-sum projection solution.
-The \textbf{Initialization step} first determines whether $r \geq \T_{(k)}(\vect{a})$; if not, it selects appropriate initial points to initiate the search for $u_r^*$.
-The \textbf{Pivot step} then carries out an adaptive coarse search, iteratively narrowing the interval that contains $u_r^*$.
-Finally, the \textbf{Exact step} refines this search to determine the precise value of $u_r^*$.
+The procedure, EIPS, is summarized in Algorithm~\ref{alg: EIPS}, operates in three phases to efficiently identify the intersection point $u_r^{\star}$ that characterizes the top-$k$-sum projection solution.
+The \textbf{Initialization step} first determines whether $r \geq \T_{(k)}(\vect{a})$; if not, it selects appropriate initial points to initiate the search for $u_r^{\star}$.
+The \textbf{Pivot step} then carries out an adaptive coarse search, iteratively narrowing the interval that contains $u_r^{\star}$.
+Finally, the \textbf{Exact step} refines this search to determine the precise value of $u_r^{\star}$.

 For simplicity, we denote $D(u) = G_r(u) - F_r(u)$.
-We define $u_R$ and $u_L$ as the tightest bounds for $u_r^*$ maintained during the iterative process, where $u_R$ denotes the smallest known upper bound such that $u_r^* \leq u_R$, and $u_L$ denotes the largest known lower bound such that $u_r^* \geq u_L$. \\ \\ \textbf{Initialization step} (3-5 in Algorithm~\ref{alg: EIPS}) After excluding the special cases $k=1$ and $k=n$, Algorithm~\ref{alg: initialization}~\footnote{It can be viewed as a root finding procedure and is a modification of~\cite[Algorithm 1]{gong2011efficient}.} either directly determines whether $u^*-l^*\leq \vec{a}_k-\vec{a}_{k+1}$ (Cases 1 and 3) or $u^*-l^*\geq \vec{a}_1-r/k$ such that the optimal solution can be easily computed, or provides two initial points for $u_r^*$, one of which serves as an upper or lower bound.
+We define $u_R$ and $u_L$ as the tightest bounds for $u_r^{\star}$ maintained during the iterative process, where $u_R$ denotes the smallest known upper bound such that $u_r^{\star} \leq u_R$, and $u_L$ denotes the largest known lower bound such that $u_r^{\star} \geq u_L$. \\ \\ \textbf{Initialization step} (3-5 in Algorithm~\ref{alg: EIPS}) After excluding the special cases $k=1$ and $k=n$, Algorithm~\ref{alg: initialization} either directly determines whether $u^{\star}-l^{\star}\leq \vec{a}_k-\vec{a}_{k+1}$ (\ref{case1} and \ref{case3}) or $u^{\star}-l^{\star}\geq \vec{a}_1-r/k$ such that the optimal solution can be easily computed, or provides two initial points for $u_r^{\star}$, one of which serves as an upper or lower bound.
+The update scheme in Algorithm~\ref{alg: initialization} is similar to the root-finding procedure in~\cite[Algorithm 1]{gong2011efficient}.